 Donald was admitted to the Hollywood IATSE local 706 Makeup Artists and Hair Stylists Guild in the same year and in 1999 was invited to join the Academy of Motion Picture Arts and Sciences; he has served on the Makeup branch executive committee for many years.

 The new millennium brought Hollywood Makeup Artists Guild nominations for ‘Three Kings’, ‘8 Mile’ and ‘The Human Stain’, and in 2006 he won a Gemini Award, Achievement in Makeup, for ‘Prairie Giant – The Tommy Douglas Story’.
 In 2014, as Head of Department on Denis Villeneuve’s ‘Prisoners’, Donald won the Hollywood Makeup Artists Guild award for Best Contemporary Make-up and the Saturn award for Best Make-up.

 Donald has been an exemplary leader in the film community, serving two terms on the board of the Academy of Canadian Cinema and Television and successfully lobbying the Academy to recognise makeup artists with the annual Canadian Screen Award.

 Donald’s career increasingly enjoys an international reputation.
 Both as Head of Department and Personal Makeup Artist at the highest level, he has been privileged to work on some of the best cinematic productions of recent years.
 He is a member of the British Academy of Film and Television Arts and was recently awarded a Queen Elizabeth II Diamond Jubilee Medal.
-Donald continues to work with the BAFTA LA membership committee and, more recently, an outreach program at Washington Prep High School in Los Angeles.
+Donald continues to work with the BAFTA LA membership committee and, more recently, as a mentor in an outreach program at Washington Prep High School in Los Angeles.